Lose Weight Without Starving Yourself

 If you're watching your diet and exercising, you'll begin to notice the first few pounds melt away, but what happens if you get stuck?
 Don't get discouraged - weight plateau happens often, but you can boost your weight loss with a few simple tricks.

-- 6Try to get more sleep.according to researchers.
-Make sleep a priority, and develop some relaxing rituals in the evening such as reading, taking a bath, playing a video game or watching your favorite show or movie to help you wind down.Advertisement
+- 6according to researchers.
+Make sleep a priority, and develop some relaxing rituals in the evening such as reading, taking a bath, playing a video game or watching your favorite show or movie to help you wind down.Try to get more sleep.Advertisement

 Referencing this Article